Why Bog Filters Are a Smart Pond Upgrade

 In addition to providing filtration, pond bog filters also help to improve water quality by oxygenating the water.

 Bog filters are a great option for ponds because they are low maintenance and easy to set up.
 Plus, they provide a beautiful natural habitat for pond wildlife.
-Besides improving water quality, pond bog filters also provide habitat for microorganisms and insects that are essential for a healthy pond ecosystem.
+Besides improving water quality, pond bog filters also provide a habitat for microorganisms and insects that are essential for a healthy pond ecosystem.

 As noted above, a pond bog filter is a great way to keep your pond clean and clear.
 But should you use a bog filter for your koi pond?
 Let’s take a brief look at the pros and cons of using a bog filter for a koi pond.